Distributed computing

-A distributed system is a system whose components are located on different networked computers, which communicate and coordinate their actions by passing messages to one another.
-Distributed computing is a field of computer science that studies distributed systems.
+Distributed computing is a field of computer science that studies distributed systems, defined as computer systems whose inter-communicating components are located on different networked computers.

-The components of a distributed system interact with one another in order to achieve a common goal.
-Three significant challenges of distributed systems are: maintaining concurrency of components, overcoming the lack of a global clock, and managing the independent failure of components.
+The components of a distributed system communicate and coordinate their actions by passing messages to one another in order to achieve a common goal.
+Three challenges of distributed systems are: maintaining concurrency of components, overcoming the lack of a global clock, and managing the independent failure of components.
 When a component of one system fails, the entire system does not fail.
-Examples of distributed systems vary from SOA-based systems to massively multiplayer online games to peer-to-peer applications.
+Examples of distributed systems vary from SOA-based systems to microservices to massively multiplayer online games to peer-to-peer applications.
+Distributed systems cost more than monolithic architectures, primarily due to increased needs for additional hardware, servers, gateways, firewalls, new subnets, proxies, and so on.
+Distributed systems can also suffer from fallacies of distributed computing.
+Conversely, a well-designed distributed system is more scalable, more durable, more changeable, and more fine-tuned than a monolithic application deployed on a single machine.
+According to Marc Brooker: "a system is scalable in the range where marginal cost of additional workload is nearly constant."
+Serverless technologies fit this definition but the total cost of ownership, and not just the infra cost must be considered.